Security incidents in Safety Learning System

 The Topic Guide – Security incident module (PDF 147KB) provides definitions for terms used when recording a security incident into the SLS.
 Definitions of common terms are provided to ensure that reporting is consistent and accurate.

 Emergencies include all of the emergency codes.
-Code Blue reporting will commence in the near future.
 These are: